All parkers FAQ

 Note: Only one vehicle at a time may park on campus under each permit, including temporary vehicles.

-For information about visitor parking at MIT, please see our visitor page.
+For information about visitor parking at MIT (either with a sponsored parking pass or in spaces available to the public), please see our visitor page.